varksh05/DateArithmetic/README.md

 DateArithmetic Class

-* This DateArithmetic Class is Designed to work All the Date Calculations After Christ(AC).
+This DateArithmetic Class is Designed to work All the Date Calculations After Christ(AC). *February 1st 2010* is used as the Common date below for Example purposes

 # To Change the Date format